 Time to relax

 After the excitement of all that exploration, a restorative spa visit is bound to appeal.
-You can take your pick from the luxurious spa and Ayurvedic treatments at Amangalla, enjoy a relaxed foot scrub at Spa Ceylon (where you can also buy some deliciously fragranced toiletries) or have a massage, facial, pedicure or manicure at the affordable Galle Fort Spa.
+You can take your pick from the luxurious spa and Ayurvedic treatments at Amangalla, enjoy a relaxing foot scrub at Spa Ceylon (where you can also buy some deliciously fragranced toiletries) or have a massage, facial, pedicure or manicure at the affordable Galle Fort Spa.

 A big advantage of staying in a private villa in Galle Fort is that you can escape the hottest part of the day to relax in your garden, take a dip in the pool or just have a snooze.
 Later, as the day draws to a close, enjoy a delicious Sri Lankan curry prepared by your personal chef before walking it off on the ramparts under the twinkling stars.